gherardovarando/electrongui/README.md

 #### Cleaning the interface on deactivate

 The `deactivate` method must clean all the elements added to the interfaces as buttons or menus.
 The menu created by the menuLabel and menuTemplate options in the creation are automatically removed by `super.deactivate()`.
+Moreover the `deactivate` method must also remove the event listener added.

 ## API